 My mother’s father died two weeks before she was born, having contracted pneumonia at his father’s funeral a month before.
 Her paternal grandmother had died a year earlier.
 The only surviving member of her father's family was thought (erroneously) to be Mary Lucy Hall, her grandmother’s sister.

 My grandmother and her new-born daughter went to live with her parents in New Jersey and lost touch with Mary Lucy.
 By the time my mother was old enough to ask questions about her father’s family, no one knew what had become of her.
-She wasn't buried in the family plot in Indian Hill Cemetery in Middletown, Connecticut, although her name was on the Hall monument.
+She wasn't buried in the family plot in Indian Hill Cemetery in

 My grandmother had vaguely remembered that a nursing home in New York City notified her of Mary Lucy's death sometime in the 1920s.
 And she recalled sending money to this long forgotten facility for a gravestone.